qutip/qutip/doc/frontmatter.rst

 .. centered:: J. R. Johansson, P.D.
 Nation, and F. Nori, "QuTiP: An open-source Python framework for the dynamics of open quantum systems", Comp.
 Phys.
 Comm.
 183 1760 (2012).

+.. centered:: J. R. Johansson, P.D.
+Nation, and F. Nori, "QuTiP 2: A Python framework for the dynamics of open quantum systems", Comp.
+Phys.
+Comm.
+(2013).

-which may also be download from http://arxiv.org/abs/1110.0573.
+which may also be download from http://arxiv.org/abs/1110.0573 and http://arxiv.org/abs/1211.6518, respectively.

 .. _funding-qutip:

 Funding
 =======

 The development of QuTiP has been partially supported by the Japanese Society for the Promotion of Science Foreign Postdoctoral Fellowship Program under grants P11202 (PDN) and P11501 (JRJ).
-Additional funding comes from RIKEN and Kakenhi grant Nos.
+Additional funding comes from RIKEN, Kakenhi grant Nos.
 2301202 (PDN), 2302501 (JRJ), and Korea University.

 .. _image-jsps: